-Before engaging a PTO-driven pump for stationary operation, shift the transmission into NEUTRAL (N).
-Vehicles with a PTO-driven pump display a "Pump in Neutral" label.
+Before engaging a spilt-shaft driven pump for operation, shift the transmission into NEUTRAL (N).

 2. Pull Parking Brake to Apply

 If you fail to apply the parking brake, safety interlocks prevent operation of throttle or pressure governor.

 NOTE: If the parking brake is released during pump operation, the throttle or pressure governor is disconnected AND the engine speed falls to IDLE.
 Water pressure to the hose will drop.
 The pump speed will then be controlled only by the drivers pedal.
 That is the manual override.